 What is a Real Time Dashboard?

-A real time dashboard is a dashboard that contains visualizations that are automatically updated with the most current data available.
-These data visualizations offer a combination of historic data and real-time information that is useful for identifying emerging trends and monitoring efficiency.
+A real-time dashboard is a type of visualization that is automatically updated with the most current data available.
+These kinds of visualizations feature a combination of historic data and real-time information that is useful for identifying emerging trends and monitoring efficiency.
 Real time dashboards usually contain data that is time-sensitive, like operational data, sales numbers, and inventory-related figures.

 See it in action:

 Organizations operate in dynamic environments that are constantly changing, whether that means sales ebbs and flows, industry fluctuations, or the effect of certain news stories on the market.
-This flux produces operational challenges that must constantly be resolved.
+This flux produces operational challenges that must always be monitored.
 Bottlenecks in supply chains and logistics, over-ordering of products, or long hold times at call centers can mean losses in profits.
-Monitoring their productivity in real time makes it easier to craft quick decisions with greater confidence.
+Monitoring your productivity in real time makes it easier to make quick decisions with greater confidence.

-There are a variety of use cases in multiple industries for real time dashboards.
-One of the most common applications is deploying just-in time inventory management.
-Companies that prefer minimal warehousing require constant real-time data about current in-store levels, sales, and how quickly they can be replenished.
+There are a variety of use cases in multiple industries for live dashboards.
+One of the most common applications is deploying just-in-time inventory management.
+Companies that prefer minimal warehousing must constantly monitor their real-time data for updates on current in-store levels, sales, and replenishing levels.

 One of the more common dashboard examples is for logistics.
 Companies that handle international shipping and moving require precise data from multiple sources to function properly.
-Estimated delivery times, current locations, outstanding orders, and more need to be properly monitored to avoid holdups and ensure deliveries go where they’re needed.
+Estimated delivery times, current locations, outstanding orders, and more need to be properly monitored to avoid holdups and ensure deliveries arrive at the correct destination.

-Adding a real time dashboard lets controllers make quicker decisions about rerouting couriers, prioritizing orders, and streamlining their delivery process.
+Adding a live dashboard lets users make quicker decisions about rerouting couriers, prioritizing orders, and streamlining their delivery process.
 Executives and other non-technical users can easily interpret the results and find ways to reduce costs by visualizing expenses and resource allocation in real-time.